ONSdigital/jenkins-build-envs/README.md

             yum install -y python && \
             yum clean all

-2. **Build the image**: We can build the image by executing the following command: $
+2. **Build the image**: We can build the image by executing the following command:

-        docker build -t onsdigital/jenkins-slave-python .
+        $ docker build -t onsdigital/jenkins-slave-python .

 3. **Configure the master**: The last step is to add `onsdigital/jenkins-slave-python` to the Jenkins master's configuration as a Docker template and label it accordingly.

+## docker-compose.yml

+**WARNING:** this file is only being used to simplify the build process.
+It's **not** being used to start or stop services.
+It's also clear to see from this file what the dependencies are between the images.

+To build all images:

+        $ docker-compose build

+Build a single image:

+        $ docker-compose build sbt_0-13-13

+### Whats all this "tiers" nonesense?

+In the `docker-compose.yml` I have put comments for Tier1/2/3.
+These are simply visual cues for how the images are constructed.
+Tier 2 is built on Tier 1, and Tier 3 is built on an image in Tier 2 etc...